kovidgoyal/calibre/manual/conversion.rst

 :guilabel:`Insert metadata as page at start of book`
-    One of the great things about calibre is that it allows you to maintain very complete metadata about all of your books, for example, a rating, tags, comments, etc. This option will create a single page with all this metadata and insert it into the converted ebook, typically just after the cover.
+    One of the great things about calibre is that it allows you to maintain very complete metadata about all of your books, for example, a rating, tags, comments, etc. This option will create a single page with all this metadata and insert it into the converted e-book, typically just after the cover.
 Think of it as a way to create your own customised book jacket.

 :guilabel:`Remove first image`